-As a last effort at discussing issues related to sampling (and to give you a chance to demonstrate your participation and engagement in tutorial) I have one more exercise.
+As a last effort at discussing issues related to sampling let us look at real-world surveys.
 It connects to this week's discussion of sampling and heterogeneity of larger populations.

 I have included three ranked lists below.
-As a tutorial chose one (using whatever selection mechanism you choose).
+As a group chose one list to explore (using whatever selection mechanism you choose).